-Jackson is a long-standing Republican Party operative.
-He served as an adviser to the presidential campaigns of both Sens.
+A longtime Republican Party operative, Jackson served as an adviser to the presidential campaigns of both Sens.
 Bob Dole and John McCain.
 During the 2000 presidential campaign, he was a delegate committed to then-Governor George W. Bush and chaired the Foreign Policy Subcommittee of the Republican Platform Committee.

 The Defense Industry Activist